sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_alert_v2_metric.md

 ### `link`

-By defining this field, the user can add link to notificatons.
+By defining this field, the user can add link to notifications.

 * `type` - (Required) Type of link.
 Must be `runbook`, for generic links, or `dashboard`, for internal links to existing dashboards.
 * `href` - (Optional) When using `runbook` type, url of the external resource.
-* `id` - (Optional) When using `dashboard` type, dasboard id.
+* `id` - (Optional) When using `dashboard` type, dashboard id.

 ### `capture`